jdominguezr/ElectrodePOC/README.md

 # ElectrodePOC

-Ok all is ok :Duyuy
+Ok all is ok :D SFSFD